markqvist/Reticulum/README.md

 # Run an example
 python3 Examples/Echo.py -s

 # Unless you've manually created a config file, Reticulum will do so now, and immediately exit.
+Make any necessary changes to the file.
+nano ~/.reticulum/config

-Make any necessary changees to the file and launch the example again.
+# ... and launch the example again.
 python3 Examples/Echo.py -s

 # You can now repeat the process on another computer, and run the same example with -h to get command line options.